 “I worked with Steve for 10 years at [name of company].
 I recommend him without reservation for any organization that needs a top-performing leader”.

 Such a non-specific blurb isn’t likely to have much impact.
 It doesn’t provide useful information.
-Strive to write better ones for others, and receive better ones from others.
+Strive to write better ones for others, and you should receive better ones from others.

 Here’s the first part of a well-written LinkedIn recommendation a client of mine wrote for me: